merico-dev/markdoc/md/en/tutorial.md

 ### Add custom keywords to headings and paragraph

 Headings and paragraph also support the inclusion of custom keywords to indicate some additional attributes of the element, which is assigned to the compiled HTML element.
 The syntax rule is a string of characters enclosed in `{[;` and `]}`.
-Custom attributes can be assigned to multiple keywords at once, with the different keyword string separated by spaces.
+Custom attributes can be assigned to multiple keywords at once, with the different keyword string separated by *space*.
 The naming convention for individual keyword is the same as that for ID.

 For example, the following Markdown document: